Walking The Blue Loop: An Introduction To Five Weirs Walk

 The view of Burton Weir walking back. |

 Making my way back home, I reflected on the walk.
-I don’t think there could be a better way to become reacquainted with the city, both its “public face and private parts” to borrow a quote from the writer Bill Bryson.
+I don’t think there could be a better way to become reacquainted with the city, both its “public face and private parts,” to borrow a quote from the writer Bill Bryson.
 There’s certainly a lot to discover, especially since the Five Weirs Walk links up with the Sheffield and Tinsley Canal towpaths to form a walking route called the Blue Loop.
 Further adventure calls!

 The Five Weirs Walk.
 How voluntary action transformed an urban riverside.